 We explain the options in detail in these articles:

-However for Turkish nationals and their family members some specific, more favourable rules apply with regard to (self)employment.
+However, for Turkish nationals and their family members some specific, more favourable rules apply regarding (self)employment.

 The RVO (Dutch Enterprise Agency) reviews the documents, which should demonstrate that the enterprise:

 - fulfils a need in the Netherlands

 - contributes to the Dutch economy - it should not impact negatively on the free market or job market

 Turkish nationals do not need a separate work permit (TWV) anymore for any kind of work in the Netherlands after 3 years of operating their own business: they are free on the job market.

 Turks or family members of Turkish nationals, who want to take up employment as highly skilled migrants, do not need a so-called recognized sponsor.
 They may apply for the highly skilled migrant permit themselves.
 In practice, applications involving a recognized sponsor are processed faster.

 After 1 year of employment with a valid residence permit by a Dutch employer, Turks, or family members of Turks, can continue with the same employer without a work permit being required.

 After 3 years of employment for the same employer, a work permit is not required anymore: they are free on the labor market.